cosmos/cosmos-sdk/docs/architecture/adr-003-subaccounts.md

 There is no limit on the number of `ModuleAccount`s that a `ModuleMultiAccount` can have.
 A `ModuleMultiAccount` has no permissions since it cannot hold any coins.
 Its constructor returns a `ModuleMultiAccount` with no `ModuleAccount`s.
-A sub-account can only be removed from a `MultiModuleAccount` if its balance is zero.
+A sub-account cannot be removed from a `MultiModuleAccount`.

 ### Implementation Changes